• Skip to primary navigation

 • Cook chicken until the internal temperature reaches 165° Fahrenheit.

-• Remove the chicken from the water and place on a plate to let cool.
-Reserve the water
+• Remove the chicken from the water and place it in the bowl you will be shredding it in.

 Notes

-The size of the pot will be determined by the number of chicken breasts being cooked.
-For instance, a 2.5 qt stock pot can be used for 1-1.5 lbs of chicken.
+• The size of the pot will be determined by the number of chicken breasts being cooked.
+For instance, a 2.5 qt saucepan (or small pot) can be used for 1-1.5 lbs. of chicken breast.

-It will likely take 15-20 minutes for the chicken to reach an internal temperature of 165 degrees.
+• Cooking time will depend on the size of chicken breasts and how many breasts are cooing at the same time.
+It will likely take 12-17 minutes for the chicken to reach an internal temperature of 165 degrees.

 Nutrition